thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/InstantSend Messages.md

 *Added in protocol version 70214 of Dash Core*

 The [`islock` message](core-ref-p2p-network-instantsend-messages#section-islock) is used to provide details of transactions that have been locked by LLMQ-based InstantSend.
-The message includes the details of all transaction inputs along with the transaction ID and the BLS signature of the LLMQ that approved the transaction lock.
+The message includes the details of all transaction <<glossary:inputs>> along with the transaction ID and the BLS <<glossary:signature>> of the <<glossary:LLMQ>> that approved the transaction lock.

 | Bytes | Name | Data type | Description |
 | --- | --- | --- | --- |